Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 to give up smoking;

-observance of the rules of personal hygiene when working with harmful gaseous substances.
+observing personal hygiene rules when working with harmful gaseous substances.

-timely treatment of lung diseases (bronchitis, bronchial asthma), which can lead to the development of emphysema.
+timely treatment lung diseases (bronchitis, bronchial asthma), which can lead to the development of emphysema.

-The topic of today's article is pulmonary emphysema.
+The topic of today's article is emphysema.
 You will learn what it is, as well as how to treat it with medications and folk remedies.
-Let's take a look at all the symptoms and causes.
-We will also talk about the prognosis of life, gymnastics, diagnosis and prevention of the disease.
+Let's look at all the symptoms and causes.
+We will also talk about life prognosis, gymnastics, diagnosis and prevention of the disease.
 Reviews are also possible.

-Is a disease that is a violation of ventilation of the lungs and blood circulation.
-It takes quite a long time.
-Very often, a person with such a disease becomes disabled.
+is a disease that is a violation of lung ventilation and blood circulation.
+It lasts quite a long time.
+Very often a person with such a disease becomes disabled.

 • shortness of breath

 Men are more susceptible to this disease.
-Also at risk are people over 60 years old.
-The risk of such a problem also increases in those who have chronic obstructive pulmonary diseases.
+People over 60 years of age are also at risk.
+The risk of this problem also increases in those who have chronic obstructive diseases of the pulmonary system.

 This disease is also dangerous due to complications that can lead to disability and death.